 Palace of Boniface

-Not far from the Cathedral in Anagni is the Palace of Boniface, a very impressive building protected by medieval fortifications, towers and Roman walls.
+Not far from the Cathedral in Anagni the Palace of Boniface is a very impressive building protected by medieval fortifications, towers and Roman walls.

-The interior is divided into large halls that are richly decorated and painted in a pure late-medieval style.
+The interior of the palace is divided into large halls that are richly decorated and painted in a pure late-medieval style.
 Among the areas to be visited, on the second floor are the loggia, which has five lancet windows and the “Hall of the Exchequer”, in which the throne was placed.

 Other Anagni monuments